 - The film was inspired by seeing Hamiet Bluiett and Muhal Richard Abrams play live in October 2016.

-- Walking over the Williamsburg Bridge over the past dozen years listening for Sonny Rollins’ horn.
+- Walking over the Williamsburg Bridge over the past dozen years listening for Sonny Rollins’s horn.